-- providing the front-end of the Funambol system for CTP requests - distributing CTP requests amongst the nodes of the Push server cluster - detecting failures on the nodes of the cluster
+- providing the front-end of the Funambol system for connection-oriented push requests - distributing connection-oriented push requests amongst the nodes of the Push Connection Service cluster - detecting failures on the nodes of the cluster, redirecting traffic to the active nodes if one of the nodes fails

-Note that the IP load balancer is not provided as part of the default installation or deployment.
+Note: the IP load balancer is not provided as part of the default installation or deployment.
 Many different solutions, both hardware and software, can be adopted and any organization may have different best practices already in place.
 A common solution is to use Linux Virtual Server.

-Funambol server
+Funambol Server

-The Funambol server is the core of Funambol push-email.
-As illustrated in the figure, it is built of three main components: the DS server, the PIM connector and the email connector.
+The Funambol Server is the core of the Funambol push-email service and of PIM synchronization.
+As illustrated in Figure 5, it comprises several components, detailed in the following sections.